Education at the Portland Forest School

 What we do differently

-Our nature first education cultivates lifelong learning and resiliency.
-We are an outdoor forest school in the city of Portland, OR.
-Our students are in combined or single classes dependent on enrollment and spend time together for all school days.
-Intergrade interactions is part of the culture of our school.
-Younger children benefit from modeling by older children, who are our leaders and helpers.
-Each class grouping has a 1/10 staff/student ratio.
+Our nature first education approach cultivates lifelong learning and resiliency.
+We are an outdoor forest school (a private, independent, nontraditional, alternative K-8 school) in the city of Portland, OR.
+Our students are in combined classes (“pods”) and spend time together, inter-grade interactions is part of the culture of our school.
+Younger children benefit from modeling by older children, who are our leaders and helpers (read more about this below).
+Each class grouping has a 1/10 staff/student ratio, at the most.
+Below is the current 2023-24 class “Pods”:

 6th-8th